gothandy/TC.NuGet.Pack/README.md

 This utility runs through all the `.nuspec` files in your project folder then packs and pushes each one.
-All `.nupkg` files found in the root of the project are deleted.
+All `.nupkg` files left in the root of the project are deleted.

 http://www.nuget.org/packages/TC.NuGetPack.All/